 - Drifting into another lane

 If you are cited for careless driving, fight your case, even if you believe you are at fault.
 Cases involving lay witness or non-law enforcement can be beneficial to your case.
-Talk to a Tampa careless driving lawyer about how you can fight the charge.
+Talk to a careless driving traffic ticket lawyer about how you can fight the charge.

 Florida Statute 316.192 defines reckless driving as operating a motor vehicle with willful or wanton disregard for the safety of other people.
 In essence, it means that you deliberately drove in a risky manner or were indifferent to the consequences of your actions.